 Published in the online edition of Science on October 19, industrial scale production of single-crystal metal foils would now be possible from this discovery.

-This breakthrough has been led by Distinguished Professor Rodney S. Ruoff (School of Natural Science) from the Center for Multidimensional Carbon Materials (CMCM), within the Institute for Basic Science (IBS) at UNIST in collaboration with Distinguished Professor Feng Ding (School of Materials Science and Engineering) from CMCM, Professor Hyung-Joon Shin (School of Materials Science and Engineering, UNIST), and Professor Won Jong Yoo from SKKU Advanced Institute of Nano-Technology (SAINT) of Sungkyunkwan University.
+This breakthrough has been led by Distinguished Professor Rodney S. Ruoff (School of Natural Sciences) from the Center for Multidimensional Carbon Materials (CMCM), within the Institute for Basic Science (IBS) at UNIST in collaboration with Distinguished Professor Feng Ding (School of Materials Science and Engineering) from CMCM, Professor Hyung-Joon Shin (School of Materials Science and Engineering, UNIST), and Professor Won Jong Yoo from SKKU Advanced Institute of Nano-Technology (SAINT) of Sungkyunkwan University.

 ▲ Interview with Rodney S. Ruoff, Director of the Center for Multidimensional Carbon Materials (CMCM) at the Institute for Basic Science (IBS) and Distinguished Professor in the School of Natural Science at UNIST.